-Richard Roundtree best known for his portrayal of private detective John Shaft in the 1971 film Shaft and in its two sequels, Shafts Big Score and Shaft in Africa.
-The 76-year-old continues to stay fit and eat healthy while playing on BET’s hit show, Being Mary Jane and is preparing for a 2019 reboot of his famous Shaft character once again.
+Richard Roundtree best known for his portrayal of private detective John Shaft in the 1971 film Shaft and in its two sequels, Shaft’s Big Score and Shaft in Africa.
+The 81-year-old continues to stay fit and eat healthy while playing on BET’s hit show, Being Mary Jane and did a star-studded 2019 reboot of his famous Shaft character once again.

 When Richard Roundtree was diagnosed with cancer in 1993, he was in shock.